faynopi/meowfetch/README.md

 <br>

 ## Configuration
-configuration file can be found `$XDG_CONFIG_HOME/meowfetch/meow.conf` or `$HOME/.meow.conf`. configuration files are written in toml like syntax. for more information read the [wiki](https://github.com/Itsnexn/meowfetch/issues).
+Your configuration can be saved in `$XDG_CONFIG_HOME/meowfetch/meow.conf` or `$HOME/.meow.conf`. configuration files are written in [toml](https://toml.io/) which makes it easier to read and parse.
+Read the [wiki](https://github.com/Itsnexn/meowfetch/wiki) additional details on the configuration file.
+You can view the default configuration file [here](/configs/meow.conf).

 ## TODO
 - [ ] New widgets
   - [ ] Music player widget
   - [ ] Systemd widget
   - [ ] Packages widget
 - [ ] Cross platform

 ## Contribution
 See [CONTRIBUTING.md](https://github.com/Itsnexn/meowfetch/blob/master/CONTRIBUTING.md).